University of Jos: Library

-Its an Academic library was established in 1962 to support teaching, learning and research which was located in campus of university of Ibadan before its move to jos.
-Presently. the library is located along Bauchi road opposite the Federal College of Forestry, Jos. the library has sections like serial unit, system unit, reserve unit and circulation unit.
+It is an Academic library that was established in 1962 to support teaching, learning and research which was located in the campus of the University of Ibadan before its move to Jos.
+Presently, the library is located along Bauchi road opposite the Federal College of Forestry, Jos.
+The library has sections like serial unit, system unit, reserve unit and circulation unit.
+The University librarian is professor Victoria Ladi Lawal who is the 6th University Librarian of the University of Jos.
+Appointment effective from 14 February 2025.